nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-openid-connect/README.md

 # Mashroom OpenID Connect Security Provider

-Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.
+Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This plugin adds a OpenID Connect/OAuth2 security provider that can be used to integrate *Mashroom Server* with almost all Identity Providers or Identity Platforms.
+This plugin adds an OpenID Connect/OAuth2 security provider that can be used to integrate *Mashroom Server* with almost all Identity Providers or Identity Platforms.

 Tested with: